glovecchi0/harvester-equinix-tf/examples/custom-vm-network/README.md

     -  `project_name` to identify the project in your Equinix account <- **otherwise you can export the `TF_VAR_project_name` or `TF_VAR_project_id` variable**
     -  `metro` to suit your Region
     -  `api_key` to access your Equinix account <- **otherwise you can export the `METAL_AUTH_TOKEN` or `TF_VAR_api_key` variable**
-    -  `vm_namespace` to specify the namespace where the VMs will be placed
-    -  `ssh_password` to specify the password used for SSH login to Harvester's Virtual Machines
 - Make sure you are logged into your Equinix Account from your local Terminal.
 See the preparatory steps [here](../README.md).

 #### Optionally the user can also provide: